willmorrison1/daRt/README.md

 ## Browse files: SimulationFiles

-The “SimulationFiles” object contains all information on the files that will be loaded, based on the provided `SimulationFilter`.
+The ‘SimulationFiles’ object contains all information on the files that will be loaded, based on the provided `SimulationFilter`.
 It is used to explore the DART output directory structure.
 First define the simulation directory.
 For this example, `simulationDir` is a relative directory